Step by step tutorial for Eco Dyeing or Eco Printing on Silk and Cotton Fabric

-Here, I will show you step by step the basic technique of Eco Printing with black walnut and maple leaves printed on silk chiffon and cotton fabric using an iron modifier.
+So, let me show you step by step the basic technique of Eco Printing with black walnut and maple leaves printed on silk chiffon and cotton fabric using liquid iron as a modifier.

 - Mordant the Fabric